dubuqingfeng/dotfiles/README.md

-# My dotfiles about OS X， Ubuntu
+# My dotfiles about MacOS， Ubuntu

 > The set of files used to describe session initialization procedures and store user customizations are commonly referred to as "dotfiles".
 These files can be used to customize screen appearance, shell behavior, program specifications and aspects of your Athena session.
 Most dotfiles are text files, although some exist in other formats.
 Dotfiles generally contain one command per line and are stored in your home directory.
 Dotfiles usually have names that begin with a period, hence the name dotfiles.
 You are given some dotfiles that are necessary for you to be able to login when you get your account.